micheal-earl/mikes-program-blog/_posts/2018-03-03-been-a-while.markdown

 end
 ```
 <br>
-I was just playing around to make sure I understoof how to use the library.
+I was just playing around to make sure I understood how to use the library.